 The game also tries to prevent these tests from being easily detected and removed - there are six write checks split into three sets, with one of them stored at the end of a subroutine called four times throughout the game, another checked once immediately before one instance of the subroutine call is executed, and the third in a vertical interrupt routine.
 The SRAM address the game checks also cannot be detected easily, as the game loads an address some random distance away from the actual address and adds the distance immediately afterward through lea instructions.
 All checks have different base values and distances.

-In order to easily pass SEGA quality checks, many variations of the SEGA logo screen where implemented and could be selected by just changing version code in the ROM header of the game, that was finally set to
+In order to easily pass Sega's quality checks, many variations of the Sega logo screen were implemented and could be selected by simply changing the version code in the ROM header.
+This is what it's set to by default:

-- Second digit (1) prints the license text if set to 1, and doesn't print it if set to 0
+- Second digit - Prints the license text if set to 1, and doesn't print it if set to 0.

-- Third digit (1) plays the logo animation if set to 1, and shows a static logo screen if set to 0
+- Third digit - Plays the Sega logo animation if set to 1, and shows a static logo screen if set to 0.

-- Last digit (2) shows SEGA logo with TM if set to 2, shows SEGA logo without TM if set to 1, and skips logo intro if set to 0
+- Last digit - Shows the Sega logo with TM if set to 2, shows the logo without TM if set to 1, and skips logo intro if set to 0.

 "A Hidden Place" Passwords